"Our spending habits, in combination with our flawed monetary system, if not changed will

 "[O]ur central bankers and our politicians express no fear that the course on

-fraught with great danger to our economy and our political system ...
+which we are set is fraught with great danger to our economy and our political system ...

 [O]ur addiction to deficit spending, debt, and inflation guarantees the collapse of our economy."